Sayrix/Ticket-Bot/README.md

 ## ⚠️ Incompatibility
 This new source code you're seeing are completely refactored and will be incompatible with the older version.
 I recommend you finish up all of your remaining support ticket and start migrating to the newer version.
-If you prefer to stay in the older version, you can download anything that is less than `3.0.0` from the release or clone from the `old` branch (i.e. `git clone -b old https://github.com/Sayrix/Ticket-Bot.git`)
+If you prefer to stay in the older version, here is the doc for the old version: https://doc.ticket.pm/docs/oldDoc/intro

 ## 💬 Discord